alexperronnet/oc-09-billed/readme.md

 # Billed

+> **Disclaimer**: This repository houses a project undertaken as part of my "**JavaScript React Developer**" training program with [OpenClassrooms](https://openclassrooms.com/).
+Upon the conclusion of the program on **September 20th, 2023**, the project will no longer be updated or maintained.

 ## Overview

 The objective of this project was to fix a series of bugs (listed [here](https://github.com/alexperronnet/openclassrooms-p9-billed/issues?q=is%3Aissue+is%3Aclosed)), to improve the test coverage and to realize an End-to-End test case.